 Having narrowed down to a short-list, one of the most important things to check is whether or not your developer is Magento certified.
 There are three different levels of Magento certifications, but all of them guarantee the same thing: that the developer has performed rigorous examinations to determine they are proficient in the platform.
 To find out if your developer is certified, either ask or look on their website – web developers who have been awarded certification almost always have a badge (like the ones below) on their homepage or landing pages.

 Agency vs. Freelance Developer

 But there is another thing to consider: even for small projects, such as installing Magento extensions, an agency is still a much safer bet.
-Though it is likely you will only need one person working on the project, in practice, the developer will have a whole team’s knowledge to draw on, making sure that the steps he has executed are correct, and that he has done everything to the highest standard.
+Though it is likely you will only need one person working on the project, in practice, the developer will have a whole team’s knowledge to draw on, making sure all the steps he has executed are correct, and that he has done everything to the highest standard.
 For the sake of consistency of quality, it is almost always better to go with an agency.

 Finding a Magento developer can be a struggle even at the least of times, so we hope we’ve made it easier for you.
 Try to remember though: as smoothly as your site may run after its completion, the likelihood is you will need help again in the future – whether with upgrades, patches, or a complete overhaul of the system.
 In looking for a Magento developer, taking a long-term view, building long-lasting relationships, will always pay off.

 Want to find out more about Magento?
 Please see our Complete Magento Ecommerce Guide for more details.